44-av/nextjs-openai/README.md

 ## About the Project

-This project showcases how to set up a Next.js application and integrate it with OpenAI's API.
-The goal is to create a dynamic and responsive web application that leverages AI functionalities, such as natural language processing and content generation.
+This project showcases how to set up a Next.js application.

 ## Technologies Used

 - **Next.js** - A React framework for server-side rendering and static site generation.
-- **OpenAI API** - A set of tools provided by OpenAI to integrate AI models and functionalities.

 ## Getting Started